What is A/B Testing? A Quick Introduction

 1. Have enough data

-To tell precise variation to perform well, in the end, needs around two weeks of data, meaning at least 30 conversions.
+Precise variation needs around two weeks of data to perform well, meaning at least 30 conversions.

 2. Use an A/B testing calculator